pmjdebruijn/ShuttlePRO/README.md

 The shuttlepro program enables you to use these devices on Linux.
 It will work with any application taking X11 keyboard and mouse or MIDI input, without requiring any special support from the application.
 The program translates input events (button presses, jog and shuttle wheel movements) into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
 It does this by matching the `WM_CLASS` and `WM_NAME` properties of the window that has the keyboard focus against the regular expressions for each application section in its configuration (shuttlerc) file.
 If a regex matches, the corresponding set of translations is used.
 If a matching section cannot be found, or if it doesn't define a suitable translation, the program falls back to a set of default translations at the end of the file, if available.

 The shuttlerc file is just an ordinary text file which you can edit to configure the program for your applications.
 A sample configuration file is included, see example.shuttlerc in the sources.
 This also gets installed as a system-wide configuration file, so that the program works out of the box with any of the preconfigured applications.
 At the time of this writing, there are ready-to-use translations for some popular video editors and a basic Mackie emulation which should work with most DAW (digital audio workstation) programs.
+Your contributions are appreciated, so if you have any interesting application configurations to share, please submit them at the [project page][agraef/ShuttlePRO]!

 ## Installation